AJ-ajay-AY/Tata-AIG-Project/README.md

-# Tata-AIG-Project
-Interview Project for Tata Aig
+# Interview Project for Tata Aig

 ## To run code please clone Repository and follow:-
     1. Make sure you have python 3 and above installed